bannDev/Resume/README.md

 # Resume
-I built a resume application using html, css and javascript
+I built a resume application using html, inline-css and javascript